GABAA receptor agonist: Gaboxadol

 Gaboxadol (THIP) is a synthetic derivative of muscimol which acts as a potent GABA_{A} receptor partial agonist.
 However, it is a selective or preferential supramaximal agonist of extrasynaptic δ subunit-containing GABA_{A} receptors.
 The drug is also a potent GABA_{A}-ρ receptor antagonist.
-Gaboxadol has improved selectivy and drug-like properties compared to muscimol.
+Gaboxadol has improved selectivity and drug-like properties compared to muscimol.
 It has sedative, hypnotic, and, at high doses, hallucinogenic effects.
 The drug was developed for treatment of insomnia and other conditions.
 It was found to be effective in the treatment of insomnia, with advantageous properties compared to other hypnotics, such as increased slow wave sleep (deep sleep).
 Gaboxadol completed phase 3 clinical trials for this indication.
 However, it was discontinued for various reasons, most notably a narrow therapeutic index with high rates of hallucinogenic effects at supratherapeutic doses.